Tachikoma81/Phasor_analyse/README.md

 # install_link
 do the link
 ## requiere :
-  numpy\\
+  numpy,
-  matplolib and matplolib.pyplot
+  matplolib and matplolib.pyplot,
-  OpenCv
+  OpenCv,
-  skimage
+  skimage,
   seaborn